Muscle hypertrophy is a confusing subject.

 It would be wrong to say that cardio has no place in your workout plan, though.

 First of all, cardio provides some health benefits that you probably can’t get with strength training alone.

-Second, there’s some evidence that doing some regular cardiovascular exercise could help you recover faster between sets of your weightlifting workouts, which you could turn into more work done per workout.
+Second, there’s some evidence that doing regular cardiovascular exercise can help you recover faster between each set of your weightlifting workouts, which you could turn into more work done per workout.

 The good news is that research shows you can minimize or even eliminate the negative effects of cardio on muscle hypertrophy by …

 Stick to that plan and you should have no trouble building muscle while including cardio in your workout routine.